 In the early days of SaaStr, we wrote a bunch of posts that were controversial at the time, but later, most sales leaders eventually agreed with.
 That you know early.
 That you know even in 1 sales cycle if a VP of Sales is going to work out.

-Yet, in some ways, this breaks down a bit in really tough times.
-If sales cycles are much longer and getting even longer, how can you know if it’s your VP of Sales … or just the economy?
+Yet, in some ways, this breaks down a bit in tougher times.
+If sales cycles are long and getting even longer, how can you know if it’s your VP of Sales … or just macro issues?
+How do you know if it’s “the downturn” — or it’s you?

 - The Blame Game – Down.
 STILL APPLIES.
 As soon as you hear a VP of Sales start to blame her/his own reports for missing a number, it’s over.
 These are her/his own reports, after all.
 When a VP of Sales has lost confidence in his ability to hit a number, it’s always easy to blame someone on their team.
 But a great VP of Sales never does, at least not more than once or twice.
 They just … take care of their mishires.
 They blame themselves first.
 In fact, they don’t even take that much blame.
 They just come up with a new plan that is realistic, that pushes the team, and that makes sense.